leifliddy/usb-watchdog/README.md

 **restart:** ['0xff', '0x55']

 If the device doesn't receive a ping/heartbeat message within a ```5 minute / 300 second``` period, the relays will be triggered, causing the system to reboot.
-After a ping/heartbeat is sent to the usb watchdog device, a read operation is performed to confirm that the device recieved the command.
+After a ping/heartbeat is sent to the usb watchdog device, a read operation is performed to confirm that the device received the command.
 If these values differ, an error message will be displayed:
 ```
 WARNING  Watchdog's TX and RX don't match